SegiH/WatchList/README.md

 This app can be built as a web app, an Android app or an iOS app.

+# Sections
+The application has 5 different sections:

+WatchList: These are the records where you track each time you watch a movie, tv show or special
+WatchListItems: These are the records that contain the movie, TV show or special which you only add once and then add a record that references the WatchListItem
+WatchListQueue: These are records of a movie, tv show or special that you want to watch IMDB Search: If enabled, (see below) the IMDB search tab WatchList Stats: Stats of the movies and shows that you have watched over time

 ## Build web application
 Run these commands to build the web application